shine391-org/kiotviet/docs/testing/TESTING-PATTERNS.md

 location: "docs/testing"
 updated: "2025-11-25"
 changes: "Migrated from SQLite to MySQL-only.
 All patterns now use DevDatabaseTrait + MySQL."
+related_to:
+  - id: "TESTING-GUIDE-01"
+    description: "Refer to the main testing guide for process and setup."
+  - id: "TEST-CHECKLIST-01"
+    description: "Refer to this for mandatory testing checklist."
 ---

 # Testing Patterns